 Subject Leader - Mrs Newbold

-The National Curriculum for physical education aims to ensure that all pupils:
+The National Curriculum for physical education (PE) aims to ensure that all pupils:

 - develop competence to excel in a broad range of physical activities